rivantsov/ngraphql/ReadMe.md

   }
 ```

 We use the underscore suffix (\_) in type names to avoid name collisions with the underlying 'business' entities.
 This prefix will be automatically stripped by the engine in Schema definition.
 The XML comments will appear in the Schema document as GraphQL descriptions.
-The \[Null\] attribute marks the field as nullable; everything is non-nullable by default, except nullable value types like *int?*.
+The \[Null\] attribute marks the field as nullable; everything is non-nullable by default, except *Nullable\<T\>* types like *int?*.

 The top-level Query, Mutation types are defined as an interface:
 ```csharp